linesma/Optimus-indicator-Depreciated-/README.md

 # Requirements
 - The appropriate version of Optimus-Switch for your desktop envirnoment [Optimus-Switch Repositories](https://github.com/dglt1).
-- libappindicator-gtk3 package from the Manjaro Community Repository.
+- libappindicator-gtk3 package from the Arch Community Repository.
-- libappindicator-gtk2 package from the Manjaro Community Repository.
+- libappindicator-gtk2 package from the Arch Community Repository.
-- libnotify package from the Manjaro Extra Repository.
+- libnotify package from the Arch Extra Repository.

 # Additional requirement for Gnome